 - Did you have lawful access to the location where the accident happened?
 If you had no reason to be there and especially if your access to the location was unlawful then your case is going to start looking pretty bad.

 - Did the hazard have warning signs posted nearby that you ignored?
-If the hazard is clearly labelled then chances are you missed the warning by engaging in an activity which prevented you from noticing.
+If the hazard is clearly labeled then chances are you missed the warning by engaging in an activity which prevented you from noticing.

 Do I Need a Lawyer for My Slip & Fall Case?